Magazine features editor

 Career prospects

-It can take many years of writing and working for a magazine to be considered for a features editor position, but this can vary with different publishers.
+It can take many years of writing and working for a magazine to be considered for a features editor position, but this can vary between publishers.

 The larger magazines sometimes ask for previous experience as a features editor with a smaller publication, although extensive experience as a features writer, particularly with the magazine in question, is a common route into the role.

-Features editors can be promoted into the senior roles of deputy editor or editor.
-This may take several years or it may be a rapid progression, depending on the size of the publication.
+If you have strong leadership skills, there may be opportunities to advance into senior editorial positions such as deputy editor or editor-in-chief.
+This may take several years or it may be a more rapid progression, depending on the size of the company.
 Promotion can be more difficult with specialist titles, as it's not always possible to move between different magazine sectors when looking for a senior position.

 Niche titles are more vulnerable to market changes, which can also limit the opportunities for promotion.
 Bottlenecks can occur at the highest level due to a shortage of senior positions.